Net-baryon-, net-proton-, and net-charge kurtosis in heavy-ion collisions within a relativistic transport approach: Conclusions

-We have studied the energy dependence of the effective kurtosis of net-baryon, net-proton and net-charge number within a transport model of heavy ion collisions that conserves charge and baryon number explicitely in each event.
-The net-baryon kurtosis was found to be negative for all energies.
-This observation, which is surprising in view of the lattice results given in \cite{Cheng:2008zh} was explained by the exact baryon number conservation in heavy ion collisions.
+In summary, we have studied the energy dependence of the effective kurtosis of net-baryon, net-proton and net-charge number within a transport model of heavy-ion collisions that conserves charge and baryon number explicitly in each event.
+The net-baryon kurtosis was found to have large negative values below $100$~GeV.
+This observation, which is in contrast to the lattice results given in \cite{Cheng:2008zh} was explained by the exact baryon number conservation: the subject of the present fluctuation study.
+Note that the concept of an ''event`` is unknown in the grand canonical ensemble description.
 A variation of the rapidity window supported this interpretation and also a simple cut in the tails of a Poisson distribution can reflect the constraint on baryon number fluctuations qualitatively.
 A negative kurtosis shows that moderate fluctuations are enhanced while the effect of large fluctuations is suppressed.
-A realistic treatment of heavy ion collisions at low $\sqrt{s_{NN}}$ and, thus, large baryo-chemical potential yields drastic differences as compared to the lattice QCD calculations with respect to the net-baryon kurtosis.
-This is especially worrisome, because the onset of deconfinement is most probably located in this energy region.
-In our investigation, the effect of baryon number conservation alone is larger than the difference stemming from a (potential) change of the underlying degrees of freedom as suggested by lattice QCD.
+A realistic treatment of heavy-ion collisions at low $\sqrt{s_{NN}}$ and, thus, large baryo-chemical potential yields drastic differences as compared to the lattice QCD calculations with respect to the net-baryon kurtosis.
+This is especially noteworthy, because the QCD critical point is most probably located in this energy region.
+In our investigation, the effect of baryon number conservation alone is likely to be larger than the theoretically expected kurtosis enhancement \cite{Stephanov:2008qz} in the vicinity of a critical point of QCD.
 This is, however, different for the net-proton kurtosis and its potential to be a signal of the critical point and the first order phase transition.
-Down to low SPS energies the background seen in the effective net-proton kurtosis is only of the order $\pm 1$ and thus small compared to the expected signal from critical fluctuations \cite{Stephanov:2008qz}.
-However, there are more possible effects in the experimental setup that might influence the kurtosis and support the trend to negative values, such as the selection of centrality classes and the mixing of distributions for single events.
-These influences will be subject to further studies.
-The upcoming experiments of energy scan programs at RHIC and at FAIR will show if non-monotonous deviations from this baseline can be extracted signalling the phase transition or the critical point of QCD.
+Down to low SPS energies the background seen in the effective net-proton kurtosis is only of the order $\pm 1$ and thus small compared to the expected signal from critical fluctuations \cite{Stephanov:2008qz,Stephanov:2011pb}.
+The method of correcting for centrality bin width effects as applied by the STAR collaboration has been compared to the effect of baryon number conservation in the net-proton kurtosis.
+At larger beam energies the two values are consistent.
+This method leads, however, to a bias on the flucuations at lower beam energies.
+These experimental methods are highly non trivial and need to be thoroughly evaluated in order to be able to extract a non-monotonic behavior of the kurtosis expected at a the critical point in energy scan programs at RHIC and FAIR.